Finding the best budget monitor can be challenging. For a graphic designer, the monitor is essential in creating great animations and logos.

 • It allows you to see pictures with the colors exactly as they are.

-• This monitor has a high refresh rate, which means that you can see videos in color more precisely.
+• This monitor has a high refresh rate, meaning you can see videos in color more precisely.

 Eizo Color Edge CG318 4K – Professional Graphics design Monitor